Overview of EnviroProtector

 The EnviroProtector range has a series of models to suit the needs of the system it is in place in.
-With each filter to have a flow rate of 8 L/s, this allows for a continous increase in size of the tank, amount of filters and hence total flowrate to suit all needs.
-The flow rate, tank size and depth as well as the suitable connection size is shown in the table below.
+With each filter to have a flow rate of 8 L/s, this allows for a continuous increase in size of the tank, amount of filters and hence total flowrate to suit all needs.
+The flowrate, tank size and depth as well as the suitable connection size is shown in the table below.

 |Model||Treatment Flow LPS||Housing Dia (mm)||Housing Depth||Connection Size|